 Hiking can be loads of fun in winter – there’s something really special about walking along a misty track with no one else around.
 However, if you’re going to head out in the cold, you need to be sure you’re prepared for the conditions.

+We’ve compiled a helpful packing list for anyone who is relatively new to the world of winter hiking.
 Bear in mind this list is just a rough guide.
 Depending on your location, you may need to add or remove items to suit your planned route.

 Hiking in winter demands that you wear the right clothing.
 Hypothermia is a very real risk if you don’t take the proper precautions.
-It’s a good idea to wear multiple layers of clothing that you can remove and add easily so as to allow for changes in your core temperature as you hike.
+It’s a good idea to wear multiple layers of clothing that you can remove and add easily to allow for changes in your core temperature as you hike.

 Essential winter clothing items include: